phealeyh/arduino-misc/README.md

 led_input - This program will have the ability to control the high/low voltage of the 13 pins found within the pins object.
 The use of a keyboard will be used to prompt the user to select which pin he/she wants controlled and whether it will be set to high or low.

 string_builder - A simple library for building strings using the Enter('\n') key as a terminator and used to retrieve key words and numbers when typed.
-Providing a safer way to handle exceptions when finding specific words or elements within an array.
+This provides a safer way of handling exceptions when finding specific words or elements within an array.